-Upon the listing of our common stock on The NASDAQ Global Select Market, our board of directors will consist of seven members.
+Upon completion of this offering, our board of directors will consist of seven members.
 Messrs.
-Graham, Hickey, Schneider and Toolson will become directors effective immediately upon the listing of our common stock on The NASDAQ Global Select Market, and Mr. Seidler will resign as a member of our board of directors effective immediately prior to the effectiveness of the registration statement of which this prospectus is a part.
+Graham, Hickey, Schneider and Toolson will become directors effective immediately upon completion of this offering, and Mr. Seidler will resign as a member of our board of directors effective immediately upon completion of this offering.
+Mr. Eastland will resign as Chairman, and Mr. will become Chairman effective immediately upon completion of this offering.
 The biographical information of Mr. Schaefer is set forth above.